 Given California's large size and diverse population, it is unlikely that a 14-member body with modest staffing could conduct an adequate outreach and education program on redistricting by itself.
-The 2020 Commission's extensive engagement with a broad range of community-based organizations was critical to the success of this redistricting cycle, as evidenced by the enormous volumes of public participation achieved through the variety of channels offered by the Commission.
-An important part of this engagement was the educational presentations to the Commission by diverse community stakeholder representatives, which contributed decisively to the outreach and education planning.
+The 2020 CRC's extensive engagement with a broad range of community-based organizations was critical to the success of this redistricting cycle, as evidenced by the enormous volumes of public participation achieved through the variety of channels offered by the CRC.
+An important part of this engagement was the educational presentations to the CRC by diverse community stakeholder representatives, which contributed decisively to the outreach and education planning.
 As pointed out by community partners, "[t]hose presentations allowed the CRC to deepen its understanding of the barriers, unique circumstances, and historical and socio-political context that shape various communities' abilities to participate in our democracy."
-Those same community partners highlighted the potential value of formal partnerships between future Commissions and community-based organizations in order to engage a greater number of residents, especially those in underrepresented communities, more effectively by leveraging existing community infrastructures and networks ("trusted messengers").
+Those same community partners highlighted the potential value of formal partnerships between future CRCs and community-based organizations in order to engage a greater number of residents, especially those in underrepresented communities, more effectively by leveraging existing community infrastructures and networks ("trusted messengers").

-It will be important for future commissioners to understand the breadth of the Commission's outreach responsibilities.
+It will be important for future commissioners to understand the breadth of the CRC's outreach responsibilities.
 A fundamental difference with other state bodies is that the Citizens Redistricting has to reach out, not just sit and wait for input to come in from the public.
 The 2020 Commission set strategic outreach goals - including a goal of engaging 0.1% of Californians directly - early in the process, and these served as an important benchmark against which to measure progress and identify gaps.
 While the statutory requirement for a thorough outreach program does not stipulate that the commissioners themselves must play an active role in that outreach, the importance of getting an early start, the initial lack of staffing to undertake outreach work, and the interest of many of the 2020 commissioners meant that, at least until enough staff were in place, the burden of the outreach work fell to the commissioners, and by the time staff were onboarded, the commissioners' involvement was well established and generally quite successful.
-Communities and groups also appreciated
+Communities and groups also appreciated hearing directly from commissioners, even if they were unable to pose questions or provide input beyond the boundaries set by the 2020 CRC's Redistricting Basics presentation.
+The variety of individual approaches to Outreach among the commissioners was seen as a strength, especially to the extent that commissioners learned from each other as the Outreach work proceeded.
+Outreach was also greatly helped by strong, positive relationships between staff and commissioners, as well as among staff.

-&lt;sup>1 Letter at [https://assets.nationbuilder.com/ccrc/pages/415/attachments/original/1645830187/2021\CRC\--Lessons Learned Reflections and Recommendations.pdf?1645830187 LINK WILL NEED TO BE UPDATED!]
+&lt;sup>36 Letter at [https://assets.nationbuilder.com/ccrc/pages/415/attachments/original/1645830187/2021\CRC\--\Lessons\Learned\\Reflections\\and\Recommendations.pdf?1645830187 LINK WILL NEED TO BE UPDATED!]

-&lt;sup>2 GOV Code, Section 8253(a)(7) stipulates that "The commission shall establish and implement an open hearing process for public input and deliberation that shall be subject to public notice and promoted through a thorough outreach program to solicit broad public participation in the redistricting public review process."
+&lt;sup>37 Government Code section 8253, subdivision (a)(7) stipulates that "The commission shall establish and implement an open hearing process for public input and deliberation that shall be subject to public notice and promoted through a thorough outreach program to solicit broad public participation in the redistricting public review process." (emphasis added).